MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ## Overview of the site contents
-The workplace transformation site is full of pre-populated content, web parts, news templates and a [Microsoft List](https://support.microsoft.com/office/get-started-with-microsoft-lists-10b12560-fb20-471e-9258-773aec6a4a2f?ui=en-US&rs=en-US&ad=US).
+The workplace transformation site is full of pre-populated content, web parts, news templates, and a [Microsoft List](https://support.microsoft.com/office/get-started-with-microsoft-lists-10b12560-fb20-471e-9258-773aec6a4a2f?ui=en-US&rs=en-US&ad=US).
 Carefully review and customize pre-populated content before sharing broadly with end users.

    ![Image of the Workplace transformation site navigation](media/hybrid-nav.png)